Menu

 • The maximum number of attendees will be eight.

-• You will receive an email with a link to each session.
+• You will receive an email with a link to each session (2-3 days before the training session is due to start)

 We recommend you log in ten minutes before the training session starts (8:50am) to ensure that you can hear and see everything.
 If you have any issues, please contact service@algim.org.nz